thavlik/vpn-operator/README.md

         metadata:
           labels:
             mylabel: myvalue
-        spec:
-          # Use case: your verify pod need access to your cluster
-          # in order to check if your custom VPN is working
-          serviceAccountName: my-service-account
       # Overrides for the containers are specified separately.
       # This way you can omit them from the pod override.
       containers: